 - To drive further adoption and implementation of the New Zealand Business Number (NZBN), a globally recognised, unique identifier

-- To deliver realisable benefits to the NZ economy in cost savings and efficiency gains, due to estimated processing savings of up to 70% annually.
+- To deliver realisable benefits to the New Zealand economy in cost savings and efficiency gains, due to estimated processing savings of up to 70% annually.

 - To empower digitally enabled businesses to directly transact with one another in an efficient, automated and standardised way to: